Applications running on unusual ports can

 mappings.
 We’ve defined the default ports for all applications with an App-ID.

-Application-default helps you to make sure that critical applications
+helps you to make sure that critical applications are available

-are available without compromising security if an application is
+without compromising security if an application is behaving in an

-an application uses can sometimes depend on whether the application
+uses can sometimes depend on whether the application is encrypted

-is encrypted or cleartext.
-Port-based policy requires you to open
+or cleartext.
+Port-based policy requires you to open all the default

-all the default ports an application might use to account for encryption.
+ports an application might use to account for encryption.
+Open ports

-Open ports introduce security gaps that an attacker can leverage
+introduce security gaps that an attacker can leverage to bypass

 between encrypted and clear-text application traffic.
 This means